 Standard Float Switch with Splash Guard is great for:

-Don’t use in heavy duty applications like sewage pumps.
+Note: Don’t use in heavy duty applications like sewage pumps.

 The wires complete a circuit when the float is down.
 You can reverse the operation by removing the clip, turning the float upside down and replacing the clip.

 A pump rated at just 5 watts can destroy a float switch rated for 50 watts, locking it in the “on” position and pumping a lot of water where you do not want it.

 The magnetic reeds enclosed in liquid level sensors are extremely reliable and long-lasting when utilized properly.
 Failures are nearly always a result of current overloading.
 Pumps, solenoids and many other devices that require control by a liquid level sensor carry "steady state" current ratings.
 These devices can draw ten times (or more) their steady state power ratings on start-up or shut-down.
 When the reeds inside our switches are exposed to this kind of "spiking voltage" they can overheat and become deformed.
 In some cases they may even weld together or break off, causing the switch circuit to remain closed (or open) regardless of the level of the float.
 Deformed reeds can also function intermittently, causing problems with troubleshooting.
 A 50 watt float switch can be destroyed by a pump rated at 6 watts and, unfortunately, it may take many cycles before the failure occurs.

 Because they can destroy an otherwise very reliable float switch, care must be taken to completely isolate the switch from the current drawn by pumps, solenoids or other devices subject to spiking voltage.
 Resistors or diodes may be used, but the most common solution is to utilize a circuit board or a relay.